Lyonel Trouillot: Career

 Trouillot initially studied law, but his passion for literature pushed him towards a career as a writer.
 At the start of his career, Trouillot contributed to several different newspapers and magazines in Haiti, publishing poetry and writing song lyrics for musical artists such as Tambou Libète, Toto Bissainthe, Jean Coulanges, and Manno Charlemagne.

 Trouillot began publishing his work in Port-au-Prince.
-His first novel Les fous de Saint-Antoine was published in 1989 by Editions Deschamps, prefaced by his mentor, René Philoctète.
+His first novel, Les fous de Saint-Antoine, was published in 1989 by Editions Deschamps, prefaced by his mentor, René Philoctète.
 His second book, Le Livre de Marie, was published in 1993 by Editions Mémoire, and his third novel, Rue des pas-perdus, was published in 1998 by Actes Sud in Paris.
 In 2000, Thèrese en mille morceaux, published by Actes Sud, made him known worldwide.

-Trouillot's poetic writing, close to spiralism (a Haitian literary genre stemming from the Duvalier regimes) attracted readers and publishers alike.
-His exceptional talent and the depth of his writing place him among some of the greatest Francophone authors.
+Trouillot's poetic writing, close to spiralism (a Haitian literary genre stemming from the Duvalier regimes), attracted readers and publishers alike.
+His exceptional talent and the depth of his writing place him among some of the greatest francophone authors.
 His novel La Belle Amour humaine earned him a place among the four finalists for the Prix Goncourt in 2011 – ultimately won that year by Alexis Jenni for L'Art français de la guerre.
 In 2013, he paid homage to Haitian comedian Karl Marcel Casséus in Parabole du failli.

 In addition to writing, Trouillot has taken on many other projects throughout his career.
-Along with his sister Évelyne Trouillot and her daughter Nadève Ménard, he founded a writer's organisation named Pré-Texte.
+Along with his sister Évelyne and her daughter Nadève Ménard, he founded a writer's organisation named Pré-Texte.
 In 2014 he wrote, with Raoul Peck and Pascal Bonitzer, the script for Peck's feature film Murder in Pacot.
 Trouillot is also a co-editor of the journal Cahiers du Vendredi, as well as cofounder and director of Atelier Jeudi Soir.